MBlenn/BOINC/BOINC instancer/README.md

 ### Introduction

 The BOINC instancer assists in managing parallel BOINC instances on the same host.
-It creates and removes instances, simplifies their start/stop and provides an overview about the number of projects & WUs per instance.
+It creates, adjusts amd removes instances, simplifies their start/stop and provides an overview about the number of projects & WUs per instance.

 Lets start with the help to get an overview:
 ```
 -h - help (this)